fukairui/fukairui.github.io/_pages/about.md

 I am actively seeking job opportunities and will graduate in March 2026.
 Please feel free to contact me if there are any suitable positions available.

 # 🔥 News
+- *2025.09*: &nbsp;📰📰 One paper has been deployed in Taobao and available on Arxiv about generative retrieval with semantic identifiers.
 - *2025.07*: &nbsp;🎉🎉 One co-first-author paper has been accepted to MM 2025.
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted to MM 2025.
 - *2025.07*: &nbsp;📊📊 Forward-OFA has been deployed in the Ascend Community of Huawei using [NPU](https://gitee.com/ouo-ovo/forward-ofa/).